nozer0/nozer0.github.io/_posts/en/2014-02-11-how-to-use-svn.md

 What is branch?

-On most situations, the project may need to implement several features or bug fixes parallelly, to distiguish the work clearly, we may create different copies for each work line.
-This is much helpful for work coporation.
+On most situations, the project may need to implement several features or bug fixes at the same time, to distinguish the work clearly, we may create different copies for each work line.
+This is much helpful for work corporation.
 Here is the normal repository structure.

 ```
 	|-- branches